 • a spouse’s separate property is transmuted into the other spouse’s separate property

 In California, transmutation is a complicated issue that requires considerable legal analysis.
 To be considered valid, transmutations must occur in writing and adhere to a variety of statutory requirements.
-Our top-rated divorce lawyers will give you an idea of what steps to consider for the best outcome in your divorce.
+Riverside divorce lawyer will give you an idea of what steps to consider for the best outcome in your divorce.

-At Bratton Razo & Lord, we have helped individuals and families navigating the terms of their divorce agreements.
+At Bratton & Razo, we have helped individuals and families navigating the terms of their divorce agreements.
 We have worked on behalf of families throughout Riverside County since 1989.
 Call (951) 684-9000 for a free consultation or connect with us.